claytonjones-401n16/seattle-javascript-401n16/class-33/README.md

 #### Describe and Define

-- Global State
+- Alternate Redux Store Managers
-- Providers and Consumers
+  - Ducks
+  - Redux Toolkit
+- Other ways to manage state
-- Wrapper Components
+  - MobX

 #### Execute

-- Use the React Context API to tactically manage global state.
+- A complete React/Redux Application
+- Migration of simple Redux to either Ducks or Toolkit

 ## Today's Outline